 BUDGET REVISIONS - A request for a budget revision should include an explanation of the reasons for the shift in funds and a description of the impact on the project.
 Identify reasons the revision is necessary to accomplish the project objectives and reasons the funds are not needed in the original budget category.

-QUESTIONS - Any questions, and all requests for revisions or extensions can be submitted to Co-Chairs, Dr. Iliana Pagán-Teitelbaum, ipagan@wcupa.edu, and Mr. Hiram G. Martinez, hmartinez@wcupa.edu.
+All requests for revisions or extensions can be submitted to Chancey Page, cpage@wcupa.edu and/or Dr. Iliana Teitelbaum-Pagán, IPagan@wcupa.edu.